TERREMEMBER/znbase/docs/content/latest/manage/backup-restore/snapshot-ysql.md

 </ul>

-YugabyteDB supports distributed backup and restore of YSQL databases.
+ZNbaseDB supports distributed backup and restore of YSQL databases.
 Backing up and restoring of individual tables within a database is not yet supported.

 ## Create a snapshot for a YSQL database